Skip to main content

 Option 2: Environment Variable

-Set VERTAA_API_KEY in your environment:
+Set VERTAAUX_API_KEY in your environment:

-export VERTAA_API_KEY=vx_live_your_key_here
+export VERTAAUX_API_KEY=vx_live_your_key_here

 Add to ~/.bashrc or ~/.zshrc for persistence.

-set VERTAA_API_KEY=vx_live_your_key_here
+set VERTAAUX_API_KEY=vx_live_your_key_here

 For persistence, use System Properties > Environment Variables.

-$env:VERTAA_API_KEY = "vx_live_your_key_here"
+$env:VERTAAUX_API_KEY = "vx_live_your_key_here"

 CI/CD Environments